jsharp6968/mala/README.md

 # mala
-Mala is a tool to ingest static malware analysis tool output at scale and store it in a DB.
+Mala can run a toolchain on your whole malware zoo and store all the output in a DB.
 The goal is to enable deep analysis across a large corpus of malware.

 Mala will ingest directory structures of malware samples, extracting them from .7z files first if needed, and then check if the file is known (by SHA256) and if not, add it.
 It can skip archives it has already successfully processed also.
 Then it will process a toolchain on each file and store the output for each tool in a separate table.